BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 For Nicholas of Cusa (Cusanus), the theological solution to the problem of cognition ran as follows: the things of the world are a "contractio" of God.
 They represent a "contraction," or finitization, of the infinite, undivided God into finite, distinguishable, created entities.
-Through this process, God---though entirely unknowable in Himself---makes Himself indirectly knowable through His creation.
+Through this process, God---though entirely unknowable in "himself"---makes "himself" indirectly knowable through "his" creation.
 For human beings, truth consists in the correspondence between our own cognitive distinctions and the (God-created) distinctions inherent in things themselves.
 At its core, this is a theologically grounded correspondence theory of truth.

 However, this unleashes a genuine theological dilemma.
 On one hand, Scripture promises the redeemed the "visio Dei"---the beatifying, immediate vision of God in heaven (beatitudo).
 On the other hand, theology must stubbornly maintain that the divine essence remains strictly incomprehensible in itself ("divinam essentiam per se incomprehensibilem esse"); otherwise, God would be reduced to a finite, fully graspable object.
-To salvage both claims, theologians had to attribute a capacity for self-observation to God (without which He would not be a personal, self-conscious being—a theological necessity for the Trinity, where the divine persons know and love one another).
+To salvage both claims, theologians had to attribute a capacity for self-observation to God (without which he would not be a personal, self-conscious being—a theological necessity for the Trinity, where the divine persons know and love one another).
 Yet, they could not push this capacity for observation so far that it mirrored the devil.
-In this tradition, the devil was considered the "boldest observer of God," whose ultimate sin was the presumptuous, overreaching attempt to fully grasp God and thereby become His equal.
+In this tradition, the devil was considered the "boldest observer of God," whose ultimate sin was the presumptuous, overreaching attempt to fully grasp God and thereby become "his" equal.

 To solve this dilemma, Luhmann argues, medieval theology effectively had to practice a highly advanced form of *second-order cybernetics*!
-It required a carefully differentiated observing of observers: of the elect (electi, the blessed who are permitted to see God), of the devil (who illegitimately attempts to "observe" God), and of God Himself (who must observe Himself).
+It required a carefully differentiated observing of observers: of the elect (electi, the blessed who are permitted to see God), of the devil (who illegitimately attempts to "observe" God), and of God "himself" (who must observe "himself").
 Structurally, this is the exact same problem Heinz von Foerster would reformulate cybernetically centuries later.

-This theological solution, however, drifted into dangerous proximity to a heterodox, almost heretical consequence: it implied that God needs creation, and perhaps even the damnation of the devil, in order to observe Himself and achieve full self-consciousness.
+This theological solution, however, drifted into dangerous proximity to a heterodox, almost heretical consequence: it implied that God needs creation, and perhaps even the damnation of the devil, in order to observe "himself" and achieve full self-consciousness.
-God would no longer be the classically self-sufficient deity resting entirely within Himself;
+God would no longer be the classically self-sufficient deity resting entirely within "himself";
 He would depend on an "other" (creation, the fallen devil) to act as a mirror.
 This implication was so delicate that Cusanus himself, according to Luhmann, warned against putting these writings into the hands of unprepared readers.
 It was simply too dangerous and too easily misunderstood.